Uakaris/seb72-labs/intro-to-markdown-lab/Markdown-Part-2/Read.md

 Once the cat is secured in the nest, you're going to want to pull the blanket over them so that they're fully covered.

-> Another hot tip - Make sure to leave their lil heads poking out so they can breath and see their surroudings!
+> Another hot tip - Make sure to leave their lil heads poking out so they can breath and see their surroundings!

 Now that your cat is all tucked-in you'll need to stay with them for a bit so they are calm and comfortable.